pce-devel/PCE_Controller_Info/README.md

 the amount of current driven by the internal chips, in the event of an unexpected short circuit on the console side of the controller.

+Oscilloscope traces of the CLR and SEL signals into a multitap device as a load indicate that rise time for these signals is on the order of 10ns, and fall time on the order of 20ns.

 ### Controller Schematics and Connector Pinout

 This schematic shows the wiring diagram for a basic PC Engine controller.
 Schematics of additional